notem/pyptlib3/sphinx/API.rst

 .. code-block::
    python

-   if 'rot13' in client.getServedTransports():
+   if 'rot13' in client.getTransports():
        launch_rot13_client()
-   if 'rot26' in client.getServedTransports():
+   if 'rot26' in client.getTransports():
        launch_rot26_client()